FOREX-Yen hits 24-year low, 140 level beckons as hike bets buoy dollar

 "So long as expectations for the peak in the Fed funds rate keep ratcheting higher while the Bank of Japan remains on hold, dollar/yen will be a buy on dips.
 Anywhere in the low 140s now looks plausible," said Sean Callow, a currency strategist at Westpac in Sydney.

+However, a senior finance ministry official said on Thursday that Japan was watching currency moves with a "high sense of urgency".

-The surging dollar also pinned other major currencies down, with sterling falling about 0.4% to a new 2-1/2 year low of $1.1570 as clouds gathered over the British economy.
+The surging dollar also pinned other major currencies down in Asia trade, with sterling falling about 0.4% to a new 2-1/2 year low of $1.1570 as clouds gathered over the British economy.
 The pound lost 4.6% in August, its steepest monthly decline since October 2016.

-The euro fell 0.3% but was clinging on above parity at $1.0024, as red-hot inflation stoked interest rate expectations in Europe.
+The euro slipped 0.4% but was clinging on above parity at $1.0014, as red-hot inflation stoked interest rate expectations in Europe.

 Euro zone inflation rose to a record high at 9.1% in August, data released on Wednesday showed, solidifying the case for further big European Central Bank rate hikes to tame it.